Open Letter to My Priests – Seeking Spiritual Guidance.

 Father, Fearful regarding this attack on Christianity, when I sought your guidance, you kindly enlightened me saying, “the Church has been persecuted for 2,000 years.”
 Instantly, I felt freed.
 So simple, so perfect, so everlasting.
 Be not afraid.
 Thank you.

-Later, your words led me to reflect on the Church’s beginnings and the Apostles.
+Your words led me to reflect on the Church’s beginnings and the Apostles.
 Jesus Christ told twelve nobodies in the middle of nowhere to go forth, share the Good News with all nations on Earth.
 And so it began.
-In barely a few hundred years the dark culture transformed, becoming Christian.
-The People did it merely by sharing and living the Gospel; the totalitarian Roman Empire collapsed.
+In barely a few hundred years the dark culture transformed, became Christian.
+The People did it merely by sharing and living the Gospel; the immoral, totalitarian Roman Empire collapsed.

 Candle Out from Under the Basket